Uberspace/lab/source/guide_libreoffice.rst

 .. note::

   By default, `udocker`_ uses `proot`_ to fake `chroot`_.
 However, `proot`_ does
-  not support real multi-threading and leads to a noticeable lag when editing documents.
+  not support real multithreading and leads to a noticeable lag when editing documents.
 An overview of the execution modes of udocker can be found in the `udocker manual <https://github.com/indigo-dc/udocker/blob/master/doc/user_manual.md#327-setup>`_.